Staff

 Fully Certificated Teacher

-Alexia (Assistant Manager)
+Alexia McKee (Assistant Manager) PMK

 Bachelor of Teaching, Early Childhood Education.
 New Zealand Tertiary College.

-Provisionally Certificated Teacher.
+Fully Certificated Teacher.

 I’m passionate and enthusiastic about the value of authentic and rich childhood education.
 I believe each tamariki and whanau bring their own culture and knowledge to centre environments.
 Social equity and fairness are paramount to me, as I feel all children have unlimited potential.